Rohrbach an der Lafnitz

-Rohrbach an der Lafnitz is a municipality in Styria, Austria.
-It is in the judicial district of Hartberg and the political district of Hartberg-Fürstenfeld.

 Geography

-Rohrbach an der Lafnitz is in the Joglland, approximately 13 km north of the city of Hartberg.
+Rohrbach an der Lafnitz is in the Joglland, approximately 13 km north of Hartberg city.
 It is located where the River Limbach joins the Lafnitz.
 The municipality is too small to be subdivided.

 Transport

 Rohrbach an der Lafnitz has good transportation connections.
 The Wechsel Straße (B 54) between Wiener Neustadt and Hartberg passes through it, and the Süd Autobahn between Vienna and Graz passes approximately 10 km away.

 The Rohrbach-Vorau station on the Thermenbahn provides a rail connection to Vienna and Hartberg.

 The Graz and Vienna airports are both approximately 100 km away.

 Education

 The municipality has a kindergarten, a Volksschule and a Neue Mittelschule.